bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 So actually a lot of people don't know this, but I think more than 50% of what Google works on in terms of code is actually open source.
 But it's like, oh, we're in this open source alliance, and technically it's under this open source license, but 99.999% of the commits are written by Google and some other big software companies.
 It's just when something breaks upstream that they get a PR from someone else.
-Whereas Bitcoin is, like actually I think all of the maintainers except for two of them are like funded by a different company and those are all through donations, which is a very different model from, you know, salaried employees at Google who are responsible for reviewing each other's PRs.
+Whereas Bitcoin is, like actually I think all of the maintainers except for two of them are like funded by a different company and those are all through donations, which is a very different model from, salaried employees at Google who are responsible for reviewing each other's PRs.
 So there is, I think, decision making-wise, it's a bit more decentralized.
 But other than that, it's literally the same thing.
 You open a PR, it gets reviewed, it gets merged.